woxtu/FactorySwift/README.md

         // Generate sequential values
         "id": .sequence { $0 },

-        // Genetate values picked from sequence
+        // Generate values picked from sequence
         "age": .pick(from: 0 ..< 100),

         // Generate values using other factories